 Peace Fancy Rambutan is another authentic product that features no preservatives.
 A 100% original product is canned to preserve and save properly.
 Furthermore, it comes filled with heavy syrup that helps the fruit inside to maintain its freshness.
 Moreover, the Rambutan inside are peeled and can be consumed directly from the can.
 Once you have opened the can, make sure that you consume it within a week as it cannot be stored for more than one week.

-Yellow Rambutan from Achmadanam is a delicious fruit that is very rare outside Southeast Asia.
+Rambutan is a delicious fruit that is very rare outside Southeast Asia.
 This fruit can be greenish-yellow, crimson, or orange.
 The large seed possesses an almond-like taste.
 Furthermore, its spines are brittle and soft, which can be easily peeled to reveal the fruit inside.
 Since rambutans are grown in warm regions, you shall find yellow rambutans in the same areas as well.
-They do not differ significantly from the regular red types but will last for a maximum a week.
+They do not differ significantly from the regular red types but will last for a maximum of a week.

 Rambutans are power-packed fruits, but their availability is limited.
 You will rarely find these in cooler regions as they thrive in warm areas.
 However, you can find them canned and can be consumed as snacks.
 If you live in a country that experiences warm temperatures throughout the year, you can grow a rambutan tree on your own as well.